sudiplun/portfolio/src/content/blog/fixZip.md

 badge: "zip"
 ---

-Back to 2021, bulk of images create password protected zip using **Es file manager** on phone and back-up on telegram.later a year after tried to access but forgot what was a passsword set on zip. i was little familiar with linux bash shell and on **kali linux** used **zip2john** tool to crack but unsuccessful say something like file **corrupted** by time gap attempted sometimes,same problem 😂🤣 .
-Today, found tool called [fcrack](https://www.kali.org/tools/fcrackzip/) and use command
+In 2021, bulk of images were archived into zip password protected files using the "Es file manager" on the phone and backed up via Telegram.
+A year later, I tried to access but forgot what was a password set on the zip.
+I was little familiar with linux bash shell and on **kali linux** used **zip2john** tool to crack but failed, saying something like file *corrupted* by time gap attempted sometimes, same problem 😂🤣 .
+Today, I found a tool called [fcrack](https://www.kali.org/tools/fcrackzip/)

 ```bash
 fcrackzip -v -u -D -p /usr/share/wordlists/rockyou.txt encrypted.zip